Today I’m going to teach how you to appear more confident.

 Nerds usually get the short end of the stick in the “naturally confident” department, but that doesn’t mean we can’t acquire it like a new skill, Matrix-style!

-Here are five steps that you can take to start seeing a difference immediately.
+So today we’ll discuss five steps that you can take to start seeing a difference in self-confidence immediately.

 If you can develop good posture, a trait that always seems to bypass nerds, you’ll appear approximately 145% more confident within seconds (I definitely made up that stat, by the way).